Rules

 Unless stated otherwise, Official Selection award categories are open to all applicants whose projects satisfy general eligibility requirements.

-Applicants automatically enter any Official Selection category when their project satisfies its requirements.
+Applicants automatically enter any Official Selection category when their project satisfies its requirements, if there are any.
 There is no limit to the number of categories applicants can simultaneously enter.

 Special Competition